sat-engineer/sovereign-merchant/product-and-tech-spec.md

 > A plug-and-play reconciliation bridge between BTCPay and QuickBooks — built for sovereignty, not SaaS.

 **Core Value:**
 Merchants running self-hosted Bitcoin payment servers should have the same bookkeeping automation as fiat payment processors.
-Sovereign Merchants delivers that with full control, zero third-party custody, and no monthly fees beyond Bitcoin network costs.
+Sovereign Merchant delivers that with full control, zero third-party custody, and no monthly fees beyond Bitcoin network costs.

 ---